aryarm/str_ase/README.md

 Conda environment files for the dependencies of our pipeline.

 ### data/
 Example data for the pipeline, which is available upon request.
-See the README.md file packaged within the data directory for more info about its contents.
+You can also generate your own using the [`prepare` pipeline](rules#prepare.smk).

 ### rules/
 Snakemake rules used by the pipeline.
 See the [rules README](rules) for more information about each file.